V500 Aquilae

 V500 Aquilae's brightness dropped by 3 magnitudes from its peak in 42 days, making it a "fast" nova.

 All novae are binary stars, with a "donor" star orbiting a white dwarf.
 The two stars are so close to each other that matter is transferred from the donor to the white dwarf.
 Because the stars are separated by a distance comparable to the radius of the donor star, novae are often eclipsing binaries, and V500 Aquilae does show eclipses.
 The eclipses, first seen in 1994 at the European Southern Observatory, have a depth of about 0.4 magnitudes, and the orbital period is 3.485±0.02 hours.

-In 1984 a small (radius 2.0 arc second) nova remnant surrounding V500 Aquilae and expanding at 1380 km/sec, was discovered using the Hale Telescope.
+In 1984 a small (radius 2.0 arc seconds) nova remnant surrounding V500 Aquilae and expanding at 1380 km/sec, was discovered using the Hale Telescope.
 The expansion of that remnant has been used to derive a distance estimate of 4900 parsecs.